 Everything else being the same, ICTP has a non-binding preference for at least one programme director to come from the developing world, with one other coming from a developed country.
 Gender equality and minority participation are also encouraged.

-Decisions concerning the programme for 2014 are taken in early Spring 2013.
+Decisions concerning the programme for a particular year are taken in early spring the prior year.
 Since the decision process involves several stages, early submission of proposals is strongly encouraged.

 Because of space and other logistical reasons, some iteration on the duration, size and time of the programmes may be required.
 In particular, it is desirable to plan activities outside the crowded summer months.